-The Educator Preparation Program (EPP) diligently conducts self-study of its unit in accordance with the guidelines and standards set by the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina Department of Public Instruction (NCDPI) program approval process.
+The Educator Preparation Program (EPP) diligently conducts self-studies of its unit in accordance with the guidelines and standards set by the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina Department of Public Instruction (NCDPI) program approval process.
 Each year, data related to the standards are collected and compiled into an Institutional Report, which is submitted to CAEP every seven years.
-Throughout this cycle, the EPP also submits examples of candidate performance on key evidence assignments, approved by
+Throughout this cycle, the EPP also submits examples of candidate performance on key evidence assignments, approved by NCDPI, for review.

-NCDPI, for review.
 The licensure programs received approval from NCDPI in 2022 and were reviewed and approved during the CAEP visit in Spring 2022.
-The site visit team assesses the EPP and prepares a report for the CAEP Commission, recommending accreditation and identifying areas for improvement, if necessary.
-Subsequently, an annual report was submitted in April 2023, to CAEP, outlining the EPP's progress in ensuring that all candidates have early clinical experiences that assess their pedagogical skills.
+The site visit team assesses the EPP and prepares a report for the CAEP Commission, recommending accreditation and identifying areas for improvement.
+Subsequently, the annual report submitted to CAEP in April 2024 outlines the EPP's progress in several key areas.
+This progress includes improvements in data management, tracking the number and diversity of candidates, and promoting effective recruitment strategies.
+Additionally, the EPP ensures that students are monitored from the beginning to the end of the program, aiming to produce high-quality diverse educators to address teaching shortages in NC.
+This comprehensive approach underscores the EPP's commitment to continuous improvement and excellence in educator preparation.